maxbates/cogeneration/scaffolding.md

     - Should only work with tasks where sequence is provided, e.g. inpainting and forward_folding
         - [ ] validate approach with forward_folding
         - [ ] compare IPA to folding blocks approach

+- Motif Selection
+    - [x] set up to allow other methods. abstract into class.
+    - [ ] allow trimming low pLDDT ends before selection
+    - [ ] interacting residues or potential active sites
+    - [ ] cross-chain interactions
+        - can we augment dataset looking for large monomers with interacting motifs?
+    - [ ] based on secondary structure? e.g. enrich for beta sheets
+    - [ ] Allow selecting a residue and then removing / keeping residues within some distance

+- Amino acid corruption
+    - [ ] Currently, sequence is fixed, i.e. whole process is motif-sequence-conditioned
+    - [ ] If e.g. we worked in logits, it would be possible to interpolate in a clear way
+    - [ ] **May make sense to introduce another task to differentiate sequence-conditioned interpolation vs scaffolding given fixed motifs + sequence**

 - Training
     - [ ] define a training curriculum